Lalola22/rnaseq_pipe/README.md

 * `FastQC` for fastq file quality checking
 * `trimmomatic` for fastq read trimming
-* `salmon` for pseudo-alignment and quantifications
+* `Kallisto` for pseudo-alignment and quantifications
 * `tximport` to prep quantifications for DE testing
 * `DESeq2` for testing of differential expression